 - Allow your child to process the treatment information before asking him/her to help out with scheduling, visits, and caregiving.

 - Work together to arrange family meetings so everyone can pitch in and help support you through this journey.

 - Utilize scheduling apps like Lotsa Helping Hands and Help for Cancer Caregivers found in COCA’s Resource Guide on page 39.

 - These apps and online resources help connect you to family members and people in the community to update each other on treatment and medical information.

 - Ask your adult children if they feel comfortable tagging along on hospital visits so that they can further understand exactly what the treatment entails.

 - Taking your adult child with you on visits with the doctor might allow him/her to help you process the information better.

 - Let them know your thoughts and wishes about your treatment and care.

-- Unlike talking to young children, adult children have a better understanding of the situation and therefore, might feel more responsible to take on the caregiver role.
+- Unlike talking to young children, adult children have a better understanding of the situation and therefore, might feel more responsible for taking on the caregiver role.

-- Make sure you are recognizing your child’s well-being and following up with them on any questions and concerns.
+- Make sure you are recognizing your child’s well-being and following up with any questions and concerns.